LGBTQ rights in Ethiopia: Public opinion

 There were some reports of violence against lesbian, gay, bisexual, and transgender (LGBT) individuals; however, reporting was limited due to fears of retribution, discrimination, or stigmatization.
 Persons did not identify themselves as LGBTQ due to severe societal stigma and the illegality of consensual same-sex sexual activity.
 In early December 2011, Christian and Muslim religious leaders attempted to derail a seminar on sexual health that was targeted at men who have sex with men.
 The government intervened, and the seminar went ahead, although at a different location.
 The AIDS Resource Center in Addis Ababa reported that the majority of self-identified gay and lesbian callers, the majority of whom were male, requested assistance in changing their behavior in order to avoid discrimination.
 Many gay men reported anxiety, confusion, identity crises, depression, self-ostracism, religious conflict, and suicide attempts.

 The same report found that stigma and discrimination toward persons living with HIV/AIDS impacted residents' ability to receive an education, find employment and integrate into the community.
-In 2017, the US Department of State reported that there were certain violence toward LGBTQ people across the community, but unable to conduct deep research due to feared discrimination and retribution.
+In 2017, the US Department of State reported that there was certain violence toward LGBTQ people across the community, but was unable to conduct deep research due to feared discrimination and retribution.